 Iʼm glad I didnʼt find a buyer for these and have like $50,000 coming to me.
 Iʼd have been smoking hot pissed.
 Instead, I kept playing by the rules of the game and made sure I had clear title before I pimped the properties out.
 I donʼt know what ever happened to that guy, but heʼs probably doing things a little different now.

-Make sure you get the word from your closing agent or attorney that the title is marketable and gives you the green light.
+Make sure you get the word from your closing agent or attorney that the title is marketable.
+That gives you the green light.

 One of the real estate wholesaling pitfalls you want to avoid is letting your sellers and buyers talk to each other.
 I hate to say this, but itʼs just the truth.
 People are sneaky.
 And if they think they can save a thousand dollars by cutting your throat, then they will.
 And I donʼt want you to find that out the hard way.
 So listen.
 When you have a contract with the seller to purchase their property, it doesn’t mean that they wonʼt back out.
 Itʼs a lot harder for the seller to back out of the contract than it is for the buyer, but possible indeed.

-The thing about buyers and sellers discussing the property with each other will almost certainly lead into how much you paid for the house.
-When those two get tighter and start comparing notes, one of the two may not accept the fact that youʼre making money on the deal, and it could blow up in your face.
+Buyers and sellers discussing the property with each other will almost certainly lead to how much you paid for the house.
+When those two get tighter and start comparing notes, they may not accept the fact that youʼre making money on the deal.
+This could blow up in your face.

-Maybe I have scarcity mentality on this real estate wholesaling pitfall issue, but I just would rather keep my seller and my buyer about a football fieldʼs length apart when it comes to them talking.
+Maybe it’s scarcity mentality on this real estate wholesaling pitfall issue, but I just would rather keep my seller and my buyer about a football fieldʼs length apart.
 I donʼt even want them at the closing together if Iʼm not present.

 When dealing with sellers vs. dealing with buyers, youʼre working in two different capacities.
 You should be able to control the deal once you have the contract signed with the seller.
 If your investor buyer doesn’t want to play the game your way, then give him the boot.